64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Early Installment Character Design Difference: In Brawl, the Assist Trophy item was a clear blue case containing a semi-realistic muscular figure.
 In later installments, the item is more colorful and the figure inside is more blob-like.

-- Fake Shemp: Most Assist Trophies in 3DS/Wii U and Ultimate use recycled voice clips from their home games as opposed to completely new voice clips.note This was also the case for Gray Fox in Brawl due to the passing of his Japanese voice actor.
+- Fake Shemp: Most Assist Trophies in 3DS/Wii U and Ultimate use recycled voice clips from their home games as opposed to completely new voice clips.note This was also the case for Gray Fox in Brawl due to the passing of his Japanese voice actor, as well as Tingle and Kat & Ana.

 - Jump Physics: A lot of Assist Trophies that move around have long, arcing jumps that generally cover more distance than playable characters' jumps.